 - Representation of the largest volumetric contributor to major Pennsylvania CERCLA NPL site in multiple cancer death and illness cases brought by firefighters, policemen and other individuals allegedly exposed through inhalation to carcinogens during emergency response to a massive site fire.
 Claims were settled on terms the client found favorable following successful motion practice resulting in an order requiring plaintiffs to establish a prima facie case on causation prior to discovery.

-- Defense and resolution on terms the client found favorable of aerospace industry manufacturer in multiple personal injury and property damage claims arising out of TCE ground water contamination at captive NPL site in Pennsylvania.
+Defense and resolution of aerospace industry manufacturer in multiple personal injury and property damage claims arising out of TCE ground water contamination at captive NPL site in Pennsylvania.

-- Represented the Delaware Compensation Rating Bureau in an appeal to the Delaware Court of Chancery from a Delaware Insurance Department order requiring, in effect, retroactive premium refunds.
+Represented the Delaware Compensation Rating Bureau in an appeal to the Delaware Court of Chancery from a Delaware Insurance Department order requiring retroactive premium refunds.

-- Represented the Pennsylvania Compensation Rating Bureau in approximately two dozen formal classification appeal proceedings, including appeals to the Pennsylvania Commonwealth Court.
+Represented the Pennsylvania Compensation Rating Bureau in more than two dozen formal classification appeal proceedings, including appeals to the Pennsylvania Commonwealth Court.

 - New Jersey